All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 Rhodes Town Area

-- Tamam Restaurant: Authentic Ottoman-influenced cuisine in a converted Turkish bathhouse
+- Tamam Restaurant: Authentic Ottoman-influenced cuisine in a converted Turkish bathhouse.
+Breakfast options are also available, offering a variety of delicious choices to start your day.

-- Marco Polo Café: Historic setting with the island’s best baklava
+- Marco Polo Café: Historic setting with the island’s best baklava.
+Enjoy your meal in style, with an elegant atmosphere that enhances the dining experience.

 - Sunny Roses: Family-run taverna famous for fresh seafood